siddharthvp/mwn/README.md

 Mwn is written in TypeScript v4.
 The repository contains JavaScript files compiled to CommonJS module system for ES2018 target, which corresponds to Node 10.x.

 If your bot is hosted on [Toolforge](https://tools.wmflabs.org/), note that the system version of node there is v8.11.1.
-You can install a more recent version of node to your home directory, using:
+You can install a more recent version of node to your home directory using a version manager like [nvm](https://github.com/nvm-sh/nvm) or [n](http://npmjs.com/package/n).
+Like:

 ```sh
 npm install n				# install a node package manager